 Code of conduct.
 No employee, officer, or agent shall participate in the selection, award, or administration of a contract if a real or apparent conflict of interest would be involved.
 Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.
-The officers, employees, and agents of the Council shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors, or parties to subagreements except for where the financial interest is not substantial or the gift is an unsolicited item of nominal value.

-Members of the Council's board of directors shall comply with all relevant fiduciary duties, including those governing conflicts of interest, when they vote upon matters related to procurement contracts in which they have a direct or indirect financial or personal interest.
-Officers, employees, directors, and agents of the Council shall be subject to disciplinary actions for violations of these standards.
+The officers, employees, and agents of the Council shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors, or parties to sub-agreements except for where the financial interest is not substantial or the gift is an unsolicited item of nominal value.
+Members of the Council's Board of Directors shall comply with all relevant fiduciary duties, including those governing conflicts of interest, when they vote upon matters related to procurement contracts in which they have a direct or indirect financial or personal interest.
+Officers, employees, Directors, and agents of the Council shall be subject to disciplinary actions for violations of these standards.

 Competition.
 All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
 The Council shall be alert to organizational conflicts of interest as well as noncompetitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.
-In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids and/or requests for proposals shall be excluded from competing for such procurements.
-Awards shall be made to the bidder or offeror whose bid or offer is responsive to the solicitation and is most advantageous to the Council, price, quality and other factors considered.
-Solicitations shall clearly set forth all requirements that the bidder or offeror shall fulfill in order for the bid or offer to be evaluated by the Council.
+In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids and/or requests for proposals shall be excluded from competing for such procurements except when a funding source requires consultants or contractors to be identified in a grant or funding proposal.
+Awards shall be made to the bidder or offeror whose bid or offer is responsive to the solicitations shall clearly set forth all requirements that the bidder or offeror shall fulfill in order for the bid or offer to be evaluated by the Council.
 Any and all bids or offers may be rejected when it is in the Council's interest to do so.
 In all procurement the Council shall avoid practices that are restrictive of competition.
 These include but are not limited to: